Gilson Boards – Winfield, PA

 Also, as part of hiring your workers, you are required to fill out a portion of the Pennsylvania Enterprise Registration Form (PA-100).

 The UC Law requires covered employers to make contributions into the UC Trust Fund, which acts as a pooled reserve of funding to pay benefits to individuals covered by the UC program.
-If you have questions regarding your business' Unemployment Compensation (UC) Tax and account number, visit the Pennsylvania Department of Labor and Industry's Employer UC FAQ page or Contact Us.
+If you have questions regarding your business' Unemployment Compensation (UC) Tax and account number, visit the Pennsylvania Department of Labor and Industry's (DLI)'s Employer UC FAQ page or Contact Us.
+For more information about who must register for UC tax accounts, visit the DLI UC Registration page.

 As an employer, your business must provide workers' compensation (WC) coverage for all employees.
 In the event one of your workers sustains a job injury or a work-related illness, workers' compensation provides medical expenses and wage-loss compensation benefits until your employee can return to work.
 Workers' compensation also provides death benefits for work-related deaths, and is paid to dependent survivors.
 Benefits are paid by private insurance companies (also includes third-party administrators) or the State Workers' Insurance Fund, which is a state-run workers' compensation insurance carrier.